-Course Outcomes: At the end of the course, the student would be able to
+Course outcomes: At the end of the course, the student would be able to:

 - CO1.
-Analyze the functionality of various logic gates using ICs - CO2.
-Analyze the operation of various Combinational logic circuits using ICs - CO3.
-Analyze the behavior of various Sequential logic circuits using ICs - CO4.
+Verify the functionality of various logic gates using ICs - CO2.
+Verify the operation of various Combinational logic circuits using ICs - CO3.
+Verify the operation of various Sequential logic circuits using ICs - CO4.
 Design and implement combinational logic circuits using ICs on Trainer kits. - CO5.
 Design and implement Sequential logic circuits using ICs on Bread Boards / Trainer kits.